Akaban/www/content/posts/project-sunflower.md

 I find it very funny that I’ve arrived at such a state of mind.
 I was nowhere near this six months ago.
 But at one point, you just realize that we live in an outstanding world and that it is your duty to make the most of it.
 You need to move forward accomplishing your dreams, because no one is going to accomplish them in your place.
 You are the only captain of your ship, and you need to choose where to sail.
 When you become conscious of all of this, everything becomes obvious.
 Truly wonderful.

-**Huge thanks** to my amazing reviewers: Adrien Pavao, Éléonore Bartenlian, Nathan Hastie, Kevin D, Malik Kazi-Aoual, Edgar Fournival and Leila Rougeot
+**Huge thanks** to my amazing reviewers: Adrien Pavao, Éléonore Bartenlian, Nathan Hastie, Julien Bienvenu, Kevin D, Malik Kazi-Aoual, Edgar Fournival and Leila Rougeot

 PS: I'm attaching a song to this blog post,